The National Coalition on Black Civic Participation

 Mission

-The National Coalition strives to create an enlightened community by building institutional capacity at both the national and local levels that provides and develops African American leadership.
-By educating, organizing and mobilizing citizens in our communities, the Coalition seeks to encourage full participation in a barrier-free democracy.
-Through educational programs and leadership training, the Coalition works to expand, strengthen and empower our communities to make voting and civic participation a cultural responsibility and tradition.
+The National Coalition seeks to encourage full participation in a barrier-free democracy.
+Through educational programs and leadership training, The National Coalition works to expand, strengthen and empower our communities to make civic participation and voting a cultural responsibility and tradition.

 Vision

 The National Coalition envisions a nation in which all people, from youth to seniors, have the tools to participate fully in the democratic process at the local, state, national and global levels.
-By continuing to lead the fight to eliminate barriers to civic participation, the Coalition will promote greater social and economic justice to enhance the quality of African American life.
+By continuing to lead the fight to eliminate barriers to civic participation, the Coalition will promote greater social and economic justice to enhance the quality of life for African Americans and all people.

 Phone: (202) 659-4929 | ncbcp@ncbcp.org